linode/docs/docs/guides/development/nodejs/nodejs-twitter-bot/index.md

 1. After you have created the limited user, log out of your current SSH (or Lish) session by running the `exit` command.
 Then, log back in as the new user.

     {{< note >}}
-The rest of the steps in the [How to Secure Your Server](/docs/guides/securing-your-server/) guide are optional for this tutorial, but they are still recommended if you intend to leave your server running.
+The rest of the steps in the [Setting Up and Securing a Compute Instance](/docs/guides/set-up-and-secure/) guide are optional for this tutorial, but they are still recommended if you intend to leave your server running.
 {{< /note >}}

 ### Perform Software Updates and Prepare for the Bot